andruu/polytalk-ruby/README.md

 ------------ | -------------
 class        | The class to call the method on.
 Namespaced classes require the `::` separator. method       | The method you want to call. arguments    | The arguments to inject into the method in key value pairs.
+Use `:argument` for ruby symbols.

 ## Installation